 The Research and Development (R&D) tax credits scheme offers businesses the ability to invest in new technologies and scientific development in exchange for generous reliefs and credits.

-Individuals, partnerships or Limited Liability Partnerships are not eligible to use the scheme
+Individuals, partnerships or Limited Liability Partnerships can’t use the scheme.

 However, we would recommend that careful analysis is undertaken before a partnership invests in significant R&D expenditure as it may be more beneficial to look at incorporating.

-The ‘Manufacturing’, ‘Professional, Scientific and Technical’, and ‘Information and Communication’ sectors continued to have the greatest volume of claims, making up a total of 73% of claims and 75% of the total amount claimed for 2015-16.
+The ‘Manufacturing’, ‘Professional, Scientific and Technical’, and ‘Information and Communication’ sectors continued to have the greatest volume of claims.
+Together they make up 73% of claims and 75% of the total amount claimed for 2015-16.

 The total level of R&D expenditure used to claim R&D tax relief was £22.9bn in 2015-16, an increase of 4% from 2014-15.
-This was heavily weighted to claims made by large companies.
+Large companies made up the bulk of claims.
 Companies of all ages can make R&D claims.